-To be "Highly Qualified" to teach at the elementary level (Grades EC-6), teacher candidates must pass an EC-6 Generalist or 4-8 Generalist Texas Examinations of Educator Standards (TExES) exam.
-Candidates may take a TExES Generalist exam after completing an initial certification program.
+To be "Highly Qualified" to teach at the elementary level (Grades EC-6), teacher candidates must pass a Core Subjects EC-6 or Core Subjects 4-8 Texas Examinations of Educator Standards (TExES) exam.
+Candidates may take a TExES core subjects exam after completing an initial certification program.
 Fully certified teachers may register for the additional TExES as "By Exam Only" at the Educational Testing Service (ETS) test registration Web site.
-Then they may apply at the State Board for Educator Certification (SBEC)/Texas Education Agency (TEA) Web site as "Certification by Examination" to add the Generalist certificate.
-Contact TEA's NCLB office for further information at 1-512-463-9374 or http://www.tea.state.tx.us/nclb.
-See the section called "NCLB Quick Links" and "Highly Qualified Teacher Requirements".
+They may then apply at the State Board for Educator Certification (SBEC)/Texas Education Agency (TEA) Web site as "Certification by Examination" to add the Core Subjects certificate.
+Contact TEA's NCLB office for further information at 1-512-463-9374 or http://tea.texas.gov/nclb.
+See the section called "Highly Qualified Teachers."

-GRADUATE TEACHER CERTIFICATION PLAN 4-8 ENGLISH LANGUAGE ARTS, READING AND SOCIAL STUDIES
+GRADUATE TEACHER CERTIFICATION PLAN ENGLISH LANGUAGE ARTS, READING AND SOCIAL STUDIES 4-8